Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 Electron is built on top of the Chrome engine.
 All of the things that are possible in Chrome are possible in Electron and more.
 In some ways you can think you're making an application that runs a single dedicated website with some special privilleges not available to websites notmally.

+Looking deeper Electron is built on a minimal Chromium browser.
+It uses HTML/CSS/JS to create graphical user interfaces.

+Electron is built on Node.js and uses the same concepts.
+Code is written in JS and packages are imported with NPM.

+Electron runs a single main process.
+This is the process that is named in package.json.

+Every window you create a separate render process.

 ### Who is using Electron?

 A lot of common apps are using electron.